nessktn/To-do-list/README.md

-This is a simple to-do list project implemented in Python using the CLI.
+This is a very simple to-do list project implemented in Python using the CLI.

-Future improvements include:
+Future improvements may include:
 - Implementing a GUI
 - Added a recycling bin for deleted tasks
 - Adding date/time feature for scheduling.